Does PO Funding Make Sense for Your Business?

 Purchase order financing has proven to be an effective method of financing your company’s growth, particularly in the following situations:

-- Cash flow constraints: Many small businesses experience cash flow problems at various points throughout the month with insufficient cash on hand.
+- Cash flow issues: Small businesses often face cash flow problems during the month due to insufficient cash reserves.
 Purchase order financing can assist businesses in managing their cash flow while providing owners with resources to drive growth.

 - Using purchase order financing can be a cost-effective method for businesses to expand while still meeting customer orders.